 We have entered into TBA positions to facilitate the future purchase or sale of Agency RMBS.
 We record TBA purchases and sales on the trade date and present the purchase or receipt net of the corresponding payable or receivable until the settlement date of the transaction.
-Our maximum exposure to loss related to our TBAs is the net payable amount on our TBA transactions until the settlement date.
-As of March 31, 2017, our maximum exposure to loss on TBAs was \$93.4 million
+As of June 30, 2017, we had a net long TBA position with a net payable amount of \$311.4 million and fair market values of \$0.3 million and \$1.8 million, recognized in the "Derivative assets, at fair value" and "Derivative liabilities, at fair value" line items, respectively, on our consolidated balance sheets.

 Our investments in debt and equity of affiliates are comprised of real estate securities and loans, our interest in AG Arc, associated repurchase agreements and interest receivable/payable on such accounts.
 Investments in debt and equity of affiliates are accounted for using the equity method of accounting.
-As of March 31, 2017, our maximum exposure to loss on investments in debt and equity of affiliates was \$78.0 million.
+As of June 30, 2017, our real estate securities and loans and interest in AG Arc had a fair market value of \$92.9 million.
+As of June 30, 2017, these investments, inclusive of associated repurchase agreements and interest receivable/payable had a fair market value of \$84.7 million which is included in the "Investments in debt and equity of affiliates" line item on our consolidated balance sheets.